WATARAI-Hiroko/ADMM-IVA/README.md

-# MEX Compilable MATLAB Implementation of Independent Vector Analysis (IVA) for Audio Source Separation
+# MATLAB Implementation of Independent Vector Analysis (IVA) for Audio Source Separation Compatible with Code Generation
 [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=WATARAI-Hiroko/ADMM-IVA) [![DOI](https://zenodo.org/badge/1050193071.svg)](https://doi.org/10.5281/zenodo.17068241)
 ## About

-Paper: "Fast and flexible algorithm for determined blind source separation based on alternating direction method of multipliers," Acoustical Science and Technology (under review).
+Paper: "Fast and flexible algorithm for determined blind source separation based on alternating direction method of multipliers," Acoustical Science and Technology.

 This repository presents fast MATLAB implementations of independent vector analysis (IVA) for multichannel audio source separation.
 All the algorithms are compatible with code generation, i.e., they can be converted to C/C++ codes.